How to Improve Your Feedback Skills

-One of the most difficult skills for a manager is knowing how and when to deliver both positive and constructive feedback.
-Unfortunately, many managers still avoid having the difficult conversations about performance until an annual appraisal or review when it’s often too late.
-In order to improve employee engagement, morale and effectiveness it is best to deliver instant feedback, whether it is positive or constructive, and definitely not in front of all the individuals’ colleagues.
+As around half of all office workers are still working remotely it's more important than ever for managers to deliver timely feedback.
+However, one of the most difficult skills for a manager is knowing how and when to deliver both positive and constructive feedback, which is exacerbated by online working.
+Unfortunately many managers still avoid having the difficult conversations about performance until an annual appraisal or review when it’s often too late to bring up an incidence of poor performance or behaviour.

-- to be able to handle any potential conflict situations
+- handling any potential conflict situations